urbanopt/urbanopt.github.io/usage/scenarios/evcharging.md

 ### add_ev_load Measure

-The measure is based on static profiles of power draw  for Peña Station NEXT (PSN) in Denver to reflect different potential scenarios for EV charging behavior as described in  *Integrating Electric Vehicle Charging Infrastructure into Commercial Buildings and Mixed-Use Communities: Design, Modeling, and Control Optimization Opportunities*  ([Pless et al. 2020](#ref1)).
+The measure is based on static profiles of power draw  for a district in Denver to reflect different potential scenarios for EV charging behavior as described in  *Integrating Electric Vehicle Charging Infrastructure into Commercial Buildings and Mixed-Use Communities: Design, Modeling, and Control Optimization Opportunities*  ([Pless et al. 2020](#ref1)).